Call our help center at 216.738.2067

 State Nutrition Priorities

 In addition to our federal nutrition programs, the Food Bank also works closely with the Ohio Association of Foodbanks and the State of Ohio to distribute local produce, protein items, and pantry staples to families in need.
 Through the Ohio Agricultural Clearance Program, the Ohio Association of Foodbanks works directly with farmers across the state to purchase produce and protein items that would otherwise be plowed under, as grocery stores and food distributors hesitate to purchase fruits and vegetables that do not meet the expectations of customers.
-With the support of Governor DeWine and the Ohio General Assembly during the 2021-2022 state budget process, we were grateful to receive $12 million in CARES Act funding to support these programs.

 As we look ahead to the economic recovery, we are advocating to: